The latest industry news, articles and events

+The company has introduced a new piece of kit, which until now has only been used in the world of high-octane adventure sports.
 This new kit has been specifically designed for water damaged phones.
-It works by physically sucking moisture from electronic mobile devices, using a self contained silica pack.
-After arriving for analysis, phones and other technical equipment are dropped in the Ziploc-style bag and left to dry-out overnight.
+It works by physically sucking moisture from electronic mobile devices, using a self-contained silica pack.
+After arriving for analysis, phones and other technical equipment are dropped in the Ziploc-style bag and left to dry out overnight.
 The low-cost service works on all types of devices – from state-of-the-art PDAs and tablets to basic handsets.

 Mobile phone evidence plays a crucial role in criminal and civil investigations.
 In the last seven years, CYFOR has seen over a 50 per cent increase in the number of ‘phones which have undergone forensic analysis for all manner of crimes, ranging from petty theft and embezzlement to serious fraud and murder.
 However, the simple act of dropping a handset into a glass of water is enough to hinder the efforts of investigators looking to uncover all of a mobile ‘phone’s hidden secrets.